 This teacher training is accredited as a 200 hour Yoga Teacher training through Yoga Alliance Professionals.

 Want to find out more?
-Schedule an informal phone chat with Claire: get in contact to arrange.
+Book an informal chat with Claire via phone or zoom.
+Book a time here.

 - Claire Mace (Lead yoga trainer, Yoga Alliance Professionals Senior Teacher) is the main teacher for this course.
 She has practiced yoga since 1999 and taught classes since 2010.
 She has trained in Hatha yoga, Restorative yoga, Forrest yoga, Massage therapy and Shamanic healing and will bring elements of all these into this teacher training.